 Robie 3

 What captivated me the most is the beautiful expanses of glass.
 Light simply floods into the space.
-Wright referred to these windows as light screens and you can see how the eye is drawn to the outside.
+Wright referred to these windows as light screens, and you can see how the eye is drawn to the outside.
 The cheerful planters add a connection to nature even though the home is in the middle of a metropolis.

 The house is also notable for its use of a prow at both ends of the second floor living space.
 This pointed feature adds a nautical flair to the house, with the private quarters on the upper story resembling a ship’s bridge.